- Primary Navigation

 - Lunch and supper

-Travel insurance can be arranged by contacting Mind the Gap Year.
-They offer competitive & comprehensive insurance adaptable to each of the courses we offer.
+Travel insurance for students of all nationalities can be arranged with Banner Travel Insurance; They offer competitive & comprehensive insurance adaptable to each of the courses we offer.

 Please ensure that your policy covers medical as well as repatriation expenses and that your policy cancellation cover matches or exceeds the value of the course.
 (Please note, the cancellation cover of some policies might be less than the value of the course.)